cerner/fhir.cerner.com/content/millennium/r4/base/individuals/practitioner.md

 ## Create

-Create an individual Practitioner that can be referenced by other resources.
+Create an individual practitioner that can be referenced by other resources.
 This API is not used for user provisioning.

     POST /Practitioner